todoubled/harness/GUIDE.md

 `make itest` to run the headless integration tests.

-### Compilation
-`harness` supports CoffeeScript and Stylus right now.

-### Testing
-Testing is covered on both a unit and integration level.
-Jasmine unit tests are run with [testem](https://github.com/airportyh/testem) and integration tests are run with [casper.js](http://casperjs.org).

-### Dependency Management
-Dependencies are managed with [`browserify`](https://github.com/substack/node-browserify).
-App code should be broken down into small [CommonJS](http://www.commonjs.org/) modules that are reusable and well tested.

-### Deployment
-Deployment is a bit different than the usual sense. `harness` can "deploy" to any directory on your local file system.
-This makes it very easy to deploy your latest build to another repo on your filesystem, like a Rails app for example.
+---

 ### API Mocks
 `harness` makes it really easy to test your UI against specific data sets returned from an API.
 You're free to hit actual remote endpoints if you want, but `harness` makes it very easy to save and reproduce edge-case API responses locally.
 API mocks also make the integration tests fast, because API calls are local to the `harness` server.

----

-#### Input
-This setup allows you to work with the technologies you're used to and supports some common types of assets as input for the build system:

-- `.mustache` templates
-- `.styl` stylesheet modules
-- `.coffee` and `.js` modules
-- images

-### Output
+### Deployment
-And it outputs optimized assets like you might expect:

-- 1 `.js` file
-- 1 `.css` file
-- images
+Deployment is a bit different than the usual sense. `harness` can "deploy" to any directory on your local file system.
+This makes it very easy to deploy your latest build to another repo on your filesystem, like a Rails app for example.

 ### Integration
 Include the output assets in `public/` and create 2 new files for integration points with a server-side application: